A3 road (Ethiopia)

 The A3 Road is a national route in Ethiopia.
 The primary highway spans around 762 kilometers from Addis Ababa, the capital, to Gondar in the northwest region of the country.
-The road links the central highlands of Ethiopia to its northwestern parts and is essential for transporting people, goods, and services.
+The road links the central highlands of Ethiopia to its northwestern parts.

 Route

 The central-western and northwestern parts of Ethiopia are crossed by the A3 trunk road in a wavy length of 762 kilometers that links Addis Ababa with Gondar.
 Despite not being the most direct route between these two cities, it passes through Ethiopian Highlands, skirts Lake Tana and ascends and descends over Blue Nile valley with a difference of 1500 metres.
 Generally, the road only has one asphalt lane expect for Addis Ababa where there are two.
 The A3 traverses varied terrain, including a mountain pass north of Addis Ababa reaching 2,800 meters and sections ranging from 1,800 to 3,000 meters above sea level.
 Apart from Addis Ababa and Gondar, the route passes through no other major cities.
 Notably, the A3 is part of two Trans-Africa Highways: Trans-Africa Highway 4 (Cairo to Cape Town) and Trans-Africa Highway 6 (N'Djamena to Djibouti), with the northern section between Gondar and Wereta being double-numbered.